DOI-ONRR/doi-extractives-data/data/README.md

 [npm](https://www.npmjs.com/) in the parent directory's [package.json](../package.json).

+If you have not run the data scripts before, you'll need to start by creating a local `sqlite` database:

+1. `make db`

 To update the data that powers the site:

 1. Replace a dataset's "input" .tsv file